 Old Chinese, Archaic Chinese, or Shanggu Hanyu

-From the earliest existing oracle inscriptions of the Shang Dynasty to bronze inscriptions of Zhou Dynasty (1046 BC — 256 BC), then the unification of language in Qin Dynasty (221 BC — 207 BC), and further development of the unified Han Empire (202 BC — 220 AD), Old Chinese or Archaic Chinese consistently inherited as the ancestor and the origin of all varieties of Chinese.
+From the earliest existing oracle inscriptions of the Shang Dynasty to bronze inscriptions of the Zhou Dynasty (1046 BC — 256 BC), then the unification of language in the Qin Dynasty (221 BC — 207 BC), and further development of the unified Han Empire (202 BC — 220 AD), Old Chinese or Archaic Chinese consistently inherited as the ancestor and the origin of all varieties of Chinese.

 Middle Chinese or Zhonggu Hanyu